 Scenario settings

-A video analytics scenario is a preconfigured setup that can be quickly applied to a camera or video file.
-Each scenario already includes everything required to implement standard computer vision functionality:
+Video analytics scenario is a ready-made configuration that can be quickly applied to a camera or video file.
+Each scenario already includes everything needed for typical computer vision tasks:

-Objects to detect in the frame (for example, faces, bodies, mobile phones and others)
+Objects to detect in the frame (e.g., faces, bodies, mobile phones, etc.)

-Actions to perform on those objects (tracking, identification, behavioral analytics)
+Actions to perform with these objects (tracking, identification, behavioral analysis)

 Computer vision models and algorithms responsible for executing these tasks